edina/angular-build/README.md

 ```

 #### gulpfile.babel.js
-In order to use ModernWebDevBuild, your gulpfile must at least contain the following.
+In order to use this Build System, your gulpfile must at least contain the following.
-The code below uses ES2015 (via gulpfile.babel.js), but if you're old school you can also simply use a gulpfile.js with ES5.
+The code below uses ES2015 (via gulpfile.babel.js), but if you're old school you can also simply use a gulpfile.js with
+ES5.

-Note that the build tasks provided by ModernWebDevBuild are transpiled to ES5 before being published
+Note that the build tasks provided are transpiled to ES5 before being published

 ```
 "use strict";

 import gulp from "gulp";

-import modernWebDevBuild from "modern-web-dev-build";
+import build from "node-build-web-app";
 let options = undefined; // no options are supported yet

 //options.minifyHTML = false;
 //...

-modernWebDevBuild.registerTasks(gulp, options);
+build.registerTasks(gulp, options);
 ```

-With the above, all the gulp tasks provided by ModernWebDevBuild will be available to you.
+With the above, all the gulp tasks provided will be available to you.

 To configure the build system you can override where the app src exists e.g.